cloud-design-dev/tech-lab-demos/docs/index.md

 - ✅ IBM Cloud account with appropriate permissions
 - ✅ Group assignment and VPC resources (provided during lab setup)
 - ✅ Basic familiarity with containers and Kubernetes concepts
-- ✅ OpenShift CLI (`oc`) installed (optional but recommended)
+- ✅ OpenShift CLI (`oc`) installed (optional if you want to run commands locally vs Cloud Shell)

-!!! tip "New to OpenShift?"
+!!! tip "Don't have the ibmcloud cli, kubectl or oc installed? "
-    Don't worry if you're new to OpenShift!
-This lab is designed to be beginner-friendly while still covering advanced topics.
-Each step includes detailed explanations and screenshots.
+    Don't worry you can use [Cloud Shell](https://cloud.ibm.com/shell) which includes all the tools you need for the lab

 ## 🎓 Learning Outcomes